parthoghosh24/shorten-it/README.md

-## Possible Enhancements:
+## Possible Enhancements (Can be done with more time in hand):

 * Full blown authentication system for the API as well as the whole app.
+Currently the application lacks authentication.

 * Better UI and visualization for the statistics.

 * More robust analytics for the link.

 * Personalized Dashboard for users with all the link they have shortened till now and data around it.

+* More robust feature testing of the product.

+* More robust unit testing of the product.